NYU-Processor-Design/nyu-core/Documentation/Module-Docs/05_General_Control_Module.md

-# THIS OUTLINED IS NOT YET COMPLETE#
+# THIS OUTLINE IS NOT YET COMPLETE #

 # General Control Module #
 Note: The inputs and outputs for this module should be made into an interface